Why SSH Security Matters for Ubuntu Servers

 findtime = 600

-maxretry = 3 means an IP is banned after three failed login attempts within the findtime window. bantime = 3600 bans it for one hour. findtime = 600 sets the window to 10 minutes.
-Adjust these values to suit your usage pattern.
-If you yourself occasionally mistype your key passphrase, set maxretry higher to avoid banning your own IP by accident.
+The settings work as follows: maxretry = 3 means an IP is banned after three failed login attempts within the time window. bantime = 3600 bans the IP for one hour. findtime = 600 sets the window to 10 minutes.
+Adjust these values based on your usage patterns.
+If you occasionally mistype your key passphrase, consider setting maxretry higher to avoid banning your own IP address accidentally.

 Start and enable Fail2Ban: